llvm/llvm-project/llvm/docs/Mdl/MachineDescriptionNotes.md

 #### **SuperScalar and Out-Of-Order CPUs**

-In general, the overall approach for defining superscalar CPUs is quite different from other CPU types.
 This class of architecture requires information about the size of the reorder buffer, and details about queues for each functional unit.
 Actual functional unit utilization is described in latency or subunit rules, which can specify exactly which functional units are used.

 Functional units can be unreserved (like alu1, below), which means that an instruction or micro-operation that runs on that unit doesn’t actually use that specific resource.
 A functional unit can have a single-entry queue - in which case it is unbuffered - or a specific size queue.